markdunning/docker-overview/README.md

 You can install whatever R packages you need in this container and analyse your data

+N.B.
+Python fans needn't feel left out; there are docker containers for [jupyter](https://hub.docker.com/r/jupyter/notebook/) too.

 - you can mount a volume with `-v`.
-    + or there is an Upload option in the bottom-right file viewer
+    + or there is an Upload option in the file viewer
 - data (and scripts etc) can be exported with the Export menu item

 ![](upload-and-export.png)

-Once a docker has quit, it can be restarted with `docker start` and `docker attach`
+Once a docker container has quit, you can jump back in with `docker start` and `docker attach`

 ```
+docker ps ##not name of container that just quit
 docker start <name-of-container-that-just-exited>
 docker attach <name-of-container-that-just-exited>
 ```